-- a. one for the four highest ranked athletes or teams to determine placings in lanes 3, 4, 5 and 6; - b. another for the fifth and sixth ranked athletes or teams to determine placings in lanes 7 and 8, and - another for the two lowest ranked athletes or teams to determine placings in lanes 1 and 2.
+- a. one draw for the four highest ranked athletes or teams to determine placings in lanes 3, 4, 5 and 6; - b. another for the fifth and sixth ranked athletes or teams to determine placings in lanes 2 and 7, and - another for the two lowest ranked athletes or teams to determine placings in lanes 1 and 8.